AbdumurodovaZulfizar/NYT-article/README.md

 # New York Times Article Clone

 This project is a clone of New York Times Article.
-In this Project i used icons, images, videos, paragraphs.
+In this Project I used icons, images, videos, paragraphs.
 In CSS you can see selectors, classes, and hover property.
-And I have used icons without local file, used link in place of it.
+And I have used icons without local file, used link in head part in place of it.

 <h5>HTML tags that used in this project</h5>
 <ol>